BE A FRIEND, MAKE A FRIEND STAFF

 Mr. Wilkerson is proud of his Native American heritage, being a member of the Cherokee Nation of Oklahoma.
 He studied the Cherokee language with his grandmother, Juanita.
 Her father was full-blood Cherokee and registered on the Dawes Roll.

 "Bullying is one of the big issues in school culture.
-Be A Friend, Make A Friend is the sensible and strong program to help with this problem.
+Be A Friend, Make A Friend is the sensible, strong, and powerful program to help with this problem.
 BAFMAF is a great advocate for our bullied population."

 Ryan Seely is a Guidance Counselor at the Cherry Creek Innovation Campus located within the Cherry Creek School District.
 He is a counselor who leads with a foundation of encouragement, empowerment, strive and structure offering all his students the learning experience they deserve.
 His passion lies in working with families from diverse backgrounds to help pave the way for a more equitable education experience.
 As a child growing up, Ryan experienced bullying first hand during his middle school years.
 The experience sharped him and now serves as fuel to help address bullying within our public schools.